MMargarito/PMA-plant/README.md

-# Project Management Application (PMA)
+# Myceili - Project Management Platform

+> *Connected project management that grows with your team*

-A modern, scalable Project Management Application built with microservices architecture, featuring real-time collaboration, comprehensive task management, and advanced security measures.
+A modern, scalable project management platform built with microservices architecture, featuring real-time collaboration, comprehensive task management, and advanced security measures.
+Like a mycelium network, Myceili connects your team, projects, and tasks in a living, growing ecosystem.

 ## 🚀 Features